akreienbring/s-central/README.md

   The server comes with _pm2_ process management and there is a script to see the console logs which you can run with _npm run logs_

 ## Tested Devices
-The following devices have been tested with Shelly Central:
+The following devices have been tested with S-Central:

 | PM              | Light            | Other            |
 | --------------- | ---------------- | ---------------- |